fleek-network/fleek-network-docs/docs/node/install.md

 ```

 :::tip
 The command has a list of ports `-p` values that map ports in the container on the Docker host.
-While we try to keep the information accross our documentation in sync with latest changes or requirements e.g. port number changes, make sure that you check the section [ports](/docs/node/requirements#ports) to find the latest updates.
+While we try to keep the information across our documentation in sync with the latest changes or requirements e.g. port number changes, make sure that you check the section [ports](/docs/node/requirements#ports) to find the latest updates.
 :::

 ### Build from source